thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     * if we find more that that many token in a document, crash.
 * `--doccheck_max_lines`: int, default `100_000`
     * if we find more that that many lines in a document, crash.

+* `--onlinemedia_url_regex`: str
+    * a regex that if matching a request's url, will consider the request to be leading to a media.
+We then try to fetch those media using youtube_dl.
+The default is already a sensible value.
+* `--onlinemedia_resourcetype_regex`: str
+    * Same as `--onlinemedia_url_regex` but checking request.resource_type

 * `--source_tag`: str, default `None`
     * a string that will be added to the document metadata at the